Threeeyeking/prototype-3d-racer/README.md

 ## About

 A prototype 3d racing game, inspired by retro titles, such as outrun, and more modern titles, such as need for speed.
-Where you will race in various environments, with the goal of winning each race while avoiding traffic
+Where you will race in various environments, with the goal of winning each race while avoiding traffic.
+Game is currently being built using phaser 3 framework, but is subject to change during final project.

 ## Getting Started